eclipse-edc/Connector/docs/developer/logging.md

 ## What should be logged
 - every exception with `severe` or `warning`
+- every `Result` object evaluated as `failed` with `severe` if this is something that someone should take care of, `warning` otherwise
-- every important message that's not an error with `info`
+- every important message that's not an error with `info`, e.g. entity state changes
 - other informative events like incoming calls at the API layer or state changes with `debug`

 ## What should be not logged

-- logging secrets and sensitive data
+- secrets and any other potentially sensitive data, like the payload that is passed through the `data-plane`
 - an exception that will be thrown in the same block
 - not strictly necessary information, like "entering method X", "leaving block Y", "returning HTTP 200"